 Various types of child maltreatment are described and explained.
 The psychodynamics of both the perpetrator and the victim are explored, with special emphasis on intellectual, social, and emotional outcomes for the child.
 Case management and strategies for prevention are discussed.
-Prerequisite: 9 credit hours of psychology or sociology, or permission of instructor.
+Prerequisite: 6 credit hours of Psychology or sociology, anthropology, or criminal justice or permission of instructor.